TheFourthKaramazov/Huron-Tissue-Segment/README.md

 ### 2. Refer to *usage_example.ipynb* for full model training.
 Execute each cell one after another. (dataset is divided by 50 so training will be fast)

+### 3. Refer to *full_model_train_google_colab.ipynb* for training on full dataset with grid search parameters which resulted in best performing model.
+(8 hours training time on L4 GPU)

-### 3. Refer to *inference_example.ipynb* for inferencing only.
+### 4. Refer to *inference_example.ipynb* for inferencing only.
 Execute each cell one after another.
 Model must be downloaded from google link (too large for github).
 Ensure path and name correpond to loading script.

-### 4. Both scripts plot final results for comparison of original image, predicted mask, ground-truth mask for evaluation.
+### 5. Both scripts plot final results for comparison of original image, predicted mask, ground-truth mask for evaluation.

-### 5. Both notebooks rely on data being downloaded and set according to the dataset structure outlined below
+### 6. All notebooks rely on data being downloaded and set according to the dataset structure outlined below (google colab notebook for full model training relys mounted drive, refer to corresponding file)